nationalarchives/engineering-handbook/docs/index.md

 You can also read about our [ways of working](./ways-of-working/service-standard/) in order to help you build good services that meet these standards.

-This handbook is intended to supercede the existing [front-end-development-guide](https://github.com/nationalarchives/front-end-development-guide) and expand the advice and resources to all developers, both frontend and backend as well as both internal staff and external partners.
+This handbook is intended to supercede the existing [front-end-development-guide](https://github.com/nationalarchives/front-end-development-guide) and expand the advice and resources to developers, both frontend and backend, technical architects as well as both internal staff and external partners.

 ## Key things to keep in mind